byteben/Win32App-Migration-Tool/README.md

 - Log events to %WorkingDirectory\Logs\Main.log

 After the BETA has been tested succesfully, the next stage of the project will be to build the Win32Apps in Intune automatically.

+## Supported Install Commands

+The Win32App Migration Tool will automatically detect the deployment technology based on the program install command for the Deployment Type.
+The following installers are supported:-

+- PowerShell Scripts
+- .EXE
+- .MSI
+- .CMD
+- .BAT
+- .VBS

+## Important Information

+_**// Please use the tool with caution and test in your lab (dont be the guy or gal who tests in production).
+I accept no responsibility for loss or damage as a result of using these scripts //**_

+_**Local Disk:** Today, the tool pulls Deployment Type content from your content source so be mindful of this when selecting multiple apps to package_

+_**Permissions:** You will need local admin permissions for the folder structure to be created in the root of C:\ (unless you specify a different working folder by passing the "WorkingFolder" parameter_

 ## Troubleshooting